Feeling Stressed? Science Says You Should Sniff Your Man’s Dirty Clothes

-A recent study published in the Journal of Personality and Social Psychology says that smelling your partner’s scent can reduce stress.
+Feeling the stress from being locked up?
+A study published in the Journal of Personality and Social Psychology says that smelling your partner’s scent can reduce stress.
 This new partner scent study is great news for anyone who enjoys sniffing their partner’s clothes.
 (And you thought it was just for being naughty.)

 Details of the partner scent study